o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 The `AZ::EntityId` will be discovered by calling `SimulationInfoComponentRequestBus` with the name provided in the request.
 Next, the corresponding API will be called to despawn and remove the corresponding spawn ticket.

-**Note:** This mechanism will allow to delete the entities that are part of the level prefab (e.g., prefab instantiated in Editor).
+**Note:** This mechanism will **not** allow to delete the entities that are the part of the level prefab (e.g., prefab instantiated in Editor).

 ## GetEntityBounds service

 This service allows to get the bounds of the previously spawned entities. \
 Service definition: [GetEntityBounds.srv](https://github.com/adamdbrw/simulation_interfaces/blob/simulation_interfaces/srv/GetEntityBounds.srv)

-The bound for the particular entity will be obtained by calling `SimulationInfoComponentRequestBus` with the name of the entity provided in the request.
+The bounds for the particular entity will be obtained by calling `SimulationInfoComponentRequestBus` with the name of the entity provided in the request.
 The information about entity's bounds will be stored within the `.simulationinfo` product asset, and it will be generated based on the source asset data provided by the simulation engineer.

+**Note:** Convex hull bounds shape will not be supported in this implementation.
+This subject will be cover by another RFC when necessary.

 ## GetEntityInfo service